fcarlone/node-sql-strorefront/README.md

 * The Supervisor view will display a summarized table of profits by department and the ability to create a new department.

+#### Software/libraries used for this application:
+JavaScript - for the applications logic
+Node.js - to execute the application in the terminal (outside the browser)
+mysql - Node.js driver for mysql
+Inquirer.js - command-line user interface to prompt for and handle user input
+colors.js - to style the Node.js application in the console

 ### Install Node SQL Storefront:
 1. Open a terminal
 2. Clone the node-sql-storefront repository